Dieting is challenging to navigate. Many factors contribute to the success of the

 People are getting fatter and more unhealthy, and their self-esteem is falling.
 Diet culture can be a trap for people who believe in it, leading to eating disorders and low self-esteem.

-Also Read: 5 Common Signs and Symptoms of Constipation in Adults
+Also Read about Common Signs and Symptoms of Constipation

 Things You Might Not Know About Dieting

 Dieting is a personal journey, and everyone has their way of doing it.
-But there are some common myths that people tend to believe without any scientific evidence.
+Now you know all the Psychology of Dieting Mistakes people do.
+Lets understand some common myths that people tend to believe without any scientific evidence.

 To lose weight, a person must eat fewer calories than they burn daily.
 This means they will have to eat less food to achieve their goal.